Support Our FIshing Heritage – Folkestone Trawler Race!

 fish pie competition

 “What I wanted was for people to make pie, and use fish from Folkestone Trawlers – because it does taste so much better with really fresh fish – and we’re really lucking in having so many people interested in food around, it’s not hard to find a judge or two.
-Mark Sargeant, from Rocksalt, judges, and if he can’t come then he always sends his Head Chef.
+The chefs from Rocksalt are always on board.
 John from the Mariners has sponsored us over the years.
 Someone from Academy FM Folkestone judges too, they love a fish pie; it’s good to keep all aspects of the community involved in such a community event.”

 Terry Noakes, from Folkestone Trawlers, obviously needs to be on the list, and Cath and the team have the Mayor every year and other councilors who’ve supported the Trawler Race; it’s nice to get a good mix of people.